Pecan Pie

 This post may contain affiliate links.
 Please read our disclosure policy.

 This pecan pie recipe is a healthier version of the classic dessert.
 How, you may ask?
 Well, the pie filling is made without corn syrup!
 Instead, I use dates to get that texture and flavor we all know and love around the holiday season.
 PLUS, it is so easy to make.
-Dump all the pie filling ingredients in the blender, add pecans to the pie crust, and then cover with your date filling, bake, and done.
+Dump all the pecan pie filling ingredients in the blender, add pecans to the pie crust, and then cover with your date filling, bake, and done.
 So, whether you are looking for a healthier pecan pie option or just want an easy dessert recipe, this pecan pie is sure to please.

 Overhead shot of whole pecan pie.